 The purpose of nap 3 is to simply bridge the gap between daytime and bedtime.
-Nap 1 supports cognitive development and nap 2 supports motor skill development.
+Without it, your baby will become overtired or he or she may simply fall asleep too early, resulting in a night of interrupted, non-restorative sleep.
+Nap 1 supports cognitive development, and nap 2 supports motor skill development.
 It is important that nap 1 and 2 are a minimum of 1 hour in length in order for them to be considered restorative.
 This is the key to set your little one up for success to transition from 3 to 2 naps without becoming overtired.

 If you’re struggling with short naps be sure to apply the 1-hour rule to nap 1 and nap 2 using your preferred sleep training method.
 This will teach the baby how to connect sleep cycles and achieve the goal of 60 minutes of asleep time or longer.

-- Nap 1 and nap 2 are regularly exceeding 60 minutes of asleep time or longer
+- Nap 1 and nap 2 regularly exceed 60 minutes of sleep time or longer

-- Nap 2 is regularly long enough where you cannot squeeze in nap 3 prior to 4:30 pm
+- Nap 2 is regularly long enough that you cannot squeeze in nap 3 prior to 4:30 pm

 - All day sleep needs to be capped by 4:30 pm in order to protect the sleep pressure we want heading into bedtime

 - Your baby is starting to skip or fight nap 3 more often

 - Your baby is between 7 and 9 months old

 - Nap 3 can always be on the go and a key indicator baby is ready to drop nap 3 is when the classic late afternoon stroller nap is refused by your baby